Simone Biles Exposes Sculpted Midsection In Colorful Bathing Suit

 “You’re beautiful,” another person simply remarked.

-“Oooh super cute bathing suit!!!” a third follower stated, as they accentuated their comment with a fire emoji.
+“Oooh super cute bathing suit!!!” a third follower stated, following up their comment with a fire emoji.

-Shortly after is was made available, Simone’s most recent post racked up over 10,000 likes.
+Simone’s most recent post racked up over 10,000 likes shortly after it went online.